ekamperi/ekamperi.github.io/_posts/2021-07-03-expectation-maximization-part1.md

 \hat{\pi} &= \sum_{i=1}^N(1-\hat{\gamma_i})/N
 \end{align*}
 $$
+4. Repeat until convergence or maximum number of iterations reached.

 Here is a sample code that implements the EM algorithm for our particular problem.
 The code doesn't look pretty without Mathematica's syntax color highlighting and the Notebook's format, but anyway.